lfogawa/pharmasolbackend/readme.md

 <br>

 📌 Pharmacy stock query.<br>
-✔️ Query service for the stock of medicines in a specific pharmacy.<br>
+✔️ Service for querying the stock of medicines in a specific pharmacy.<br>
 - Endpoint: HTTP GET ⇒ /stocks/{cnpj}<br>
 - Request: no request body or parameters<br>
 - Response: HTTP 200 OK, with a list of medicines in stock at that pharmacy<br>